vanHavel/iidx-db/README.md

 # iidx-db
 iidx Chart Database.

 [iidx.directory](https://iidx.directory) is currently live with the data for Infinitas.
-Console data might be added in the future.
+Arcade data might be added in the future.

 # Obtaining the raw data
 To obtain the raw song / chart info for Infinitas, we use [Reflux](https://github.com/olji/Reflux) which reads it from Infinitas memory.